 Cairney, P. (2014b).
 The psychology of policymaking: Beyond a focus on bounded rationality.
 Presentation to Political Studies Association Annual Conference, Manchester.

-Cairney, P. and Studlar, D. ().
-Public health policy in the United Kingdom: After the War on Tobacco, ?.
-World Medical and Health Policy.
+Cairney, P. and Studlar, D. (2014).
+Public health policy in the United Kingdom: After the War on Tobacco, is a War on Alcohol brewing?.
+World Medical and Health Policy 6.3, 308-23..

 Chief Medical Officer (2009).
 Annual Report of the Chief Medical Officer on the State of Public Health.
 London: HMSO.